Spam musubi

-Inexpensive and portable, Spam musubi are commonly found near cash registers in convenience stores or mom-and-pop shops all over Hawaii and in Hawaiian barbecue restaurants in the mainland United States.
+Inexpensive and portable, Spam musubi is commonly found near cash registers in convenience stores or mom-and-pop shops all over Hawaii and in Hawaiian barbecue restaurants in the mainland United States.
 Musubi typically only uses spam, rice, some salt, nori and shoyu (soy sauce), but other toppings can be added.
 In Hawaii, spam musubi is commonly eaten as a snack or served in formal restaurants.